A Career in European Archeology, Taylor Shares Observations of Smithsonian Sci+Tech Museum Founder Frank Taylor

 Dad said he’d see me through for the undergraduate degrees, but that I would have to earn my way through graduate studies.
 So, I had odd jobs while I was at Penn to earn money.

-Q: What was your parents’ reaction to your leaving the country like that?
+Q: What was your parents reaction to your leaving the country like that?

 JT: They weren’t happy, but they supported me.
 And dad did pay for me to go, because I couldn’t work once I got to England, though it was cheaper for me in England than it was at Penn.
-Nowadays it wouldn’t be.
+Now it wouldn’t be.
 Or maybe it would, since tuitions have risen here so much.
 I found that although my parents had to take out a loan to send me through Penn, my matriculation was $500 each semester.
 And it was about $500 room and board—you had to live in the dorm.
-They still needed a loan to send me through.
+They were still needing a loan to send me through.
 This was 1958-1962.
 It was less to send me to Cambridge in that sense, although probably to bring me home for Christmas it was slightly more.
 We used to be members of a society that hired chartered flights for Christmas.

 Q: When were you at Cambridge?